-Municipal Bond Rating and Bond Insurance In connection with the sale of the Bonds, the District has applied to Moody's Investors Service, Inc. ("Moody's") for a municipal bond rating and has received an "A3" underlying rating.
-Additionally, the District has applied for an insurance policy to guarantee the timely payment of the principal of and interest on the Bonds and has qualified for such insurance.
-The purchase of such insurance and the payment of all associated costs will be at the option and expense of the Initial Purchaser.
-Qualified Tax-Exempt Obligations The District expects to designate the Bonds as "qualified tax-exempt obligations" pursuant to Section 265(b) of the Internal Revenue Code of 1986, as amended, and will represent that the total amount of tax-exempt obligations (including the Bonds) issued by it during calendar year 2025 is not reasonably expected to exceed \$10,000,000.
+Municipal Bond Ratings and Bond Insurance S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P") and Moody's Investors Service, Inc. ("Moody's") are expected to assign insured ratings of "AA" (stable outlook) and "A1" (stable outlook), respectively, to the Bonds, as a result of a municipal bond insurance policy to be issued and delivered by Assured Guaranty Inc. (the "Insurer" or "AG") at the time of delivery of the Bonds.
+Additionally, Moody's has assigned an underlying rating of "A3" to the Bonds.
+Qualified Tax-Exempt Obligations The District has designated the Bonds as "qualified tax-exempt obligations" pursuant to Section 265(b) of the Internal Revenue Code of 1986, as amended, and has represented that the total amount of tax-exempt obligations (including the Bonds) issued by it during calendar year 2025 is not reasonably expected to exceed \$10,000,000.
 See "TAX MATTERS - Qualified Tax-Exempt Obligations for Financial Institutions."
-Bond Counsel McCall, Parkhurst & Horton L.L.P., Austin, Texas.
+Bond Counsel and Disclosure Counsel McCall, Parkhurst & Horton L.L.P., Austin, Texas.
 General Counsel Armbrust & Brown, PLLC, Austin, Texas.
 Financial Advisor Public Finance Group LLC, Austin, Texas.
-Engineer Schroeder Engineering Company, Austin, Texas.
-See "THE DISTRICT - Management - Consultants - Engineer."
+Engineer Jones-Heroy & Associates, Inc., Austin, Texas.
 Paying Agent / Registrar UMB Bank, N.A., Austin, Texas.